BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-11-22-tvjs-scroll-performance-enhancement.md

 # [Context](#context)
 On TV, we scroll horizontally by focusing each item sequentially, when the user presses the left or right arrow button on their remote.

-Scollable lists can be of various sizes and even include paginated content.
+Scrollable lists can be of various sizes and even include paginated content.
 In cases of paginated content, the next page is fetched preemptively during scroll, when the focus reaches a certain threshold.

 Our old scroll component worked as follows : we would render a whole list of items, in a parent component handling scroll.
 When scrolling horizontally, the focus would switch to the next item.
 This would notify the parent component is charge of scroll, that would move the whole list laterally, based on measurements of the focused item, the size of the list and the size of the container.